Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Formal right inverses of linearized operators

 On the other hand, using the relation \eqref{eq:apdx-1-2} in the form $yQ^{2}J_{k}=-\rd_{y}(y\rd_{y}J_{k})$ and integrating by parts, we obtain

 Summing up the previous two displays completes the proof of \eqref{eq:apdx-1-1}.

 We turn to the proof of the smoothness assertion.
-We recall a basic fact that a smooth function $f:(0,\infty)\to\bbC$ admits a smooth $m$-equivariant extension on $\bbR^{2}$ if and only if its even or odd (depending on the parity of $m$) extension on $\bbR$ is also smooth and has vanishing Taylor coefficients at $0$ up to $(|m|-1)$-th order.
+We recall a basic fact (see \cite[Lemmas A.2 and A.3]{KimKwon2023MAMS} for the proof of particularly similar statements) that a smooth function $f:(0,\infty)\to\bbC$ admits a smooth $m$-equivariant extension on $\bbR^{2}$ if and only if its even or odd extension on $\bbR$ (i.e., $\td f(x)=(-1)^{m}f(|x|)$) is also smooth and has vanishing Taylor coefficients at $0$ up to $(|m|-1)$-th order.
 A similar statement holds for analytic extensions.
 With this fact and the expression \eqref{eq:def-LQ-inv}, the assertion is obvious for the imaginary part of $f$.

 Henceforth, we show the assertion for the real part of $f$.
 We may assume $f$ is real.
 Note that $J_{2}$ can be written in the form